The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Property Appraiser's Condominium Division

-The first step in recording a declaration of condominium is to obtain a tax payment certification from the Property Appraisal Department.
+The first step in recording a declaration of condominium is to obtain a Tax Payment Certification from the Office of the Property Appraiser.
 Forms are only available in person at 111 NW 1 Street Suite 710.

 Please follow these steps:

 1. Bring the notarized signed declaration to Miami Dade Property Appraiser at 111 NW 1st Street, Suite #710, Miami Florida 33128 with the folio number(s) and legal description(s).

 2. The Office of the Property Appraiser will complete the top portion of the Tax Payment Certificate and will return the declaration to the declarant/courier with the original copy of certification form.
 Some declarations may require additional research which will require 2 days to process.

-3. Take this completed form to the Tax Collector's Office at 140 W Flagler Street
+3. Take this completed form to the Tax Collector's Office at 200 NW 2nd Avenue, Miami, FL 33128